-The purpose of our Strategic Plan is to define levels and types of public transportation services to be offered to the citizens of Thurston County over the next six years and to determine the amount and sources of the revenue to finance the services.
-The 2020-2025 Strategic Plan represents the outcome of a multi-year short-and long-range planning process, which included a significant public engagement process, and was adopted in November 2018 and approval of the November 6, 2018, vote on Intercity Transit Proposition 1.
+The purpose of our Strategic Plan is to define levels and types of public transportation services offered to the citizens of Thurston County over the next six years and to determine the amount and sources of the revenue to finance the services.
+The 2021-2026 Strategic Plan represents the outcome of a multi-year short-and long-range planning process, which included a significant public engagement process, and was adopted in November 2018 and approval of the November 6, 2018, vote on Intercity Transit Proposition 1.
 Goals and policy positions, capital program and services have been outlined for the six-year period.

-This is the first strategic plan where the maximum allowable sales tax for Intercity Transit is 1.2%.
-A 0.4% increase in sales tax is a tax of four cents on a ten-dollar purchase is expected to generate approximately \$16 to \$20 million per year in revenue.
+This is the second strategic plan where the maximum allowable sales tax for Intercity Transit is 1.2%.
+A 0.4% increase in sales tax is a tax of four cents on a ten-dollar purchase.
+It is expected to generate approximately \$16 to \$20 million per year in revenue but that is, of course, dependent upon the economy.

-While the economy and sales tax revenue has recovered, it is still important to note the loss of approximately \$14 million dollars in sales tax revenue between 2008 and 2014.
+While the economy and sales tax revenue had recovered from the 2008 recession, it is still important to note the loss of approximately \$14 million dollars in sales tax revenue between 2008 and 2014.
 Sales tax revenues in 2009 were 10% below 2008 levels and 13% below 2007 levels.
 Both 2010 and 2011 sales tax revenues were essentially equal to the 2009 level.
 Sales tax recovered moderately in 2012 with sales tax revenues approximately 1% above the level of the previous year.
-We saw sales tax growth in 2013 (3.8%), 2014 (4.1%), 2015 (9%), 2016 (9.36%), 2017 (5.71%) and 2018 (6.99%).
-While the economy is more stable, there remains the threat of another economic recession.
+We saw sales tax growth in 2013 (3.8%), 2014 (4.1%), 2015 (9%), 2016 (9.36%), 2017 (5.71%), 2018 (6.77%) and 2019 (40.56% - this represents the November 2018 voter approved increase of .04%.)
+While the economy became more stable, there remained the threat of another economic recession.
+And now the reality of a worldwide pandemic and the potential for an economic downturn looms large for the remainder of 2020 and 2021.
 It is difficult to forecast future sales tax revenue which makes long-term planning a challenge as sales tax represents the majority of our budget.
-In addition to the volatility of sales tax, fuel pricing, the elimination of the federal bus and bus facility program for four-years and the return of the program but at a significantly reduced rate in late 2015, and the potential loss of state funds associated with I-976 makes replacing vehicles, pursuing capital projects and maintaining service levels a challenge.
+In addition to the volatility of sales tax, fuel pricing, the elimination of the federal bus and bus facility program for four-years and the return of the program but at a significantly reduced rate in late 2015, along with the potential loss of state funds associated with I-976 makes replacing vehicles, pursuing capital projects and maintaining service levels a challenge.

 The first Strategic Plan adopted by the Intercity Transit Authority was the 2002-2007 Strategic Plan adopted in late 2001.
-The goal of the 2002-2007 Strategic Plan was to define and implement a set of routes and services that would be implemented by 2006, which could be maintained with the proposed level of sales tax and other revenues.
+The goal of the 2002-2007 Strategic Plan was to define and implement a set of routes and services that would be implemented by 2006, and which could be maintained with the proposed level of sales tax and other revenues.